7 Things you should know about HIPAA rules

 • Healthcare Providers such as dentists, doctors, psychologists, nursing homes, pharmacies, and all other healthcare practitioners which digitally maintain and exchange medical information.

-• Business Associates of above mentioned covered entities including accounting firms, attorneys, or cloud service providers that transmit, maintain or provide storage for Protected Health Information (PHI).
+• Business Associates of the above-mentioned covered entities, including accounting firms, attorneys, or cloud service providers that transmit, maintain, or provide storage for Protected Health Information (PHI).

 HIPAA Compliance is a Must